tommywuhaojie/VGO_Node.js_Server/README.md

 * To receive a public message in the chat room(testing only) -> socket.on("chat message", message) message Format: just a regular string

+.
+.
+.
+(more socket methods are comming, stay tuned...)

 Some Server & Database Instructions: